palant/palant.info/content/articles/hijacking-webcams-with-screencastify/index.md

 Screencastify is a browser extension that aids you in creating a video recording of your entire screen or a single window, optionally along with your webcam stream where you explain what you are doing right now.
 Chrome Web Store shows “10,000,000+ users” for it which is the highest number it will display – same is shown for extensions with more than 100 million users.
 The extension is being marketed for educational purposes and gained significant traction in the current pandemic.

 As of now, it appears that Screencastify only managed to address the Cross-site Scripting vulnerability which gave arbitrary websites access to the extension’s functionality, as opposed to “merely” Screencastify themselves and a dozen other vendors they work with.
 As this certainly won’t be their last Cross-site Scripting vulnerability, I sincerely recommend staying clear of this browser extension.

+**Update** (2022-05-25): Version 2.70.0.4517 of the extension released today restricted the attack surface considerably.
+Now it’s only five subdomains, run by Screencastify and one other vendor.

 {{< toc >}}